fengxia41103/myblog/content/thoughts/a song.md

 [2]: https://www.amazon.com/Why-West-Rules-Now-Patterns/dp/0312611692

 Sometimes I truly feel this is probably how it should go, cause life certainly is not easy.
-The there is all the love vows one make to the other person that _if not this life, I vow to try again in the next, and one following till we are together, then we will never part_.
+Then there are all the love vows one makes to the other person that _if not this life, I vow to try again in the next, and one following till we are together, then we will never part_.
 How touching!
 If looking from this Buddha lens, what this vow says is